 - Herby Butter: Add 1 to 2 tablespoons fresh parsley, chives, dill, rosemary, thyme, or your choice of herbs.
 Try using it on rolls or to flavor a roasted chicken.

 - Garlic Butter: Add 1 minced clove of garlic and salt and pepper to taste and chill before serving.
 Add minced fresh parsley and use the garlic-parsley butter to make garlic bread.

 - Cinnamon-Sugar Butter: Add 1/4 teaspoon of ground cinnamon and one tablespoon of powdered sugar.
 Mix well and chill.
 Use it on toast, scones, and pastries.

 - Maple Syrup Butter: Add 2 tablespoons of maple syrup.
 Use it on pastries, French toast, or pancakes.
 Alternatively, use honey instead.

 It's easy to scale up this recipe if you'd like to make more butter:

 - Pour the heavy cream into the bowl of your stand mixer or blender and whip it on high speed.
 It'll make whipped cream at first, but in time it will separate into butter and buttermilk.

-- One quart of heavy cream will give you one pound of butter (the equivalent of four sticks) plus two cups of buttermilk.
+- One quart of heavy cream will give you 1 pound of butter (the equivalent of four sticks) plus 2 cups of buttermilk.